JJDelight/Oasis_Therapy_Device_Simulation/README.md

 Members: Joris Kabore (JorisKabore@cmail.carleton.ca) Majd Taweel Jean-Pierre Aupont

 Who did what in the project:
+   Documentation:
+      All 3 members grabbed three features/additional features (Power,Battery Level, Selecting a session...) and made the use case, sequence diagram, and traceability matrix.
+      Second round of updating use cases to better match our program - Majd Normal Sequence Diagram - Majd
+      Test Cases - Split amongst us three

+   Programming:
+      Power (Turn On/off, Ending a session) - JP Placement of Electrodes/Connection Test (Handled by the onEars QCheckBox) - Joris Battery Level (displaying battery level on device) - JP Battery Level (decreasing the battery life, and increasing it to full) - Joris Selecting a Session (Using the next button and the CheckBoxes to select a session + Using the next button and the CheckBoxes to select amount of time + Using the next button and the CheckBoxes to select a user) - Joris Selecting a Session (Selecting a custom time for a therapy) - Majd

 File organization of the deliverables:
     Header files: